sini/nixkraken/docs/src/dev/tests/writing.md

 > [!NOTE]
 >
-> - all tests use a single machine named `machine`
+> - all tests use one or more machines
 > - all tests have [OCR capabilities][nixos-manual-tests-ocr] enabled (which cannot be disabled)
 > - all [test machines share default configuration][loc-shared-conf] (which is not overwritable)
 > - using the [`test` option][nixos-manual-test-option] is disallowed in favor of `testScript` (see [test rules about files][loc-rules] below)